jordanebranch/jordanebranch.github.io/_posts/2018-04-01-sass-classes.md

 }
 {% endhighlight %}

-When we want our SASS to be specific to one component, we can rely on SASS to compile down into element-specific css.
+When we want our class to be specific to one component, we can rely on SASS to compile down into element-specific css.
 That is to say when writing class names for elements inside of components, we don’t reiterate the component name.

 <span style="color: green; font-weight: 900; margin: 1.5rem 0 -0.75rem 0; display: block;">GOOD</span>
 {% highlight css %}